| 2024-26 Strategic Plan | |||||||||||||||||||||||||||||||||||||||||||||

 | Agency Background Statement | |||||||||||||||||||||||||||||||||||||||||||||

-In 2023, the Virginia General Assembly approved (HB 2195/SB1470) to reorganize the Commonwealth’s workforce development programs.
+In 2023, the Virginia General Assembly approved (HB 2195/SB1470) to reorganize the Commonwealth's workforce development programs.
 The bill created the Department of Workforce Development and Advancement (Virginia Works) to serve as administrator and fiscal agent for the Commonwealth's workforce development programs.
 The bill consolidated statewide workforce program evaluation and data sharing under the Department and provides protections against improper disclosure of data.
 Virginia Works became fully operational on July 1, 2024.
 Virginia Works' current role is as an Executive Branch agency whose powers and mandates are set forth in Title 2.2, Chapter 20.2 of the Code of Virginia.
-Virginia Works: Coordinates statewide workforce development programs Gathers metrics & outcomes data Engages with businesses and labor directly for alignment of services Administers and Monitors WIOA Title 1 and Title III Service Delivery Directly manages federal programs, including:
+Program Year 2024 marked a transformative milestone for Virginia's workforce system with the full operational launch of Virginia Works, the Commonwealth's new Department of Workforce Development and Advancement.
+As the Commonwealth's unified workforce agency, Virginia Works has consolidated 11 programs into a single, streamlined entity, aligning service delivery, data systems, and strategic leadership under one mission: We connect people to careers and employers to skilled talent.
+Virginia Works delivers services directly to individuals and employers across the Commonwealth and serves in a coordinating and guiding role across the Commonwealth's many workforce programs and stakeholders.
+Virginia Works leads the vision for workforce development in the Commonwealth. | |||||||||||||||||||||||||||||||||||||||||||||

 | |||||||||||||||||||||||||||||||||||||||||||||